CarolineBolandin/chromeEyeDropperTCC/README.md

 ColorAdd, the use is made possible through a pro bono license.
 (Schools and universities are exempt from paying fees in a pro bono model, with this licensing in the education sector managed by the non-profit association ColorADD.Social.)

 ## Related technologies
-[🔗 ColorAdd](https://www.coloradd.net/en/coloradd-code/) - 🕵️‍♀️ Color identification system for color blind people.
+[🔗 ColorAdd](https://www.coloradd.net/en/coloradd-code/) - 🕵️‍♀️ Color identification system for color blind people. <br>
 [🔗 Chrome Eye Dropper](http://github.com/kepi/chromeEyeDropper) - 🚀 Eye Dropper is web browser extension which helps you pick and manage palettes of colors from web pages or color picker.
 It currently works in Chromium and Google Chrome™.

 ## 📋 Steps to compile the yarn project